CSCS and ECS Card Scheme

 Different levels of CSCS cards exist so that trainees, experienced workers, skilled workers and management trades can be distinguished.

-What do I need to get a CSCS card?
+What do I need to get a ECS card?

 The Fibre-optic Industry Association (FIA) is currently looking to help members with an easier route to skilled CSCS cards, and hopes to be able to detail how to go about applying for the cards shortly.
 Our Technical Director, John Colton, at Lucid is also a director fo the FIA and is involved in the work to help ensure appropriate CSCS cards and evidence of competence are available to skilled workers in the UK communications cabling industry.